-Objective 3.7.1 To discourage the fragmentation of working associated with the development of linear transportation, communication, or utility facilities and services Policy 3.7.1.1 Council shall encourage transportation, communication, or utility facilities an services to locate so that they: (a) minimize impacts on working landscapes; (b) minimize the fragmentation of land, and/or the creation of fragmented parcels;
+To discourage the fragmentation of working associated with the development of linear transportation, communication, or utility facilities and services

-- (c) follow road allowances wherever feasible; - (d) use corridors to integrate a number of utilities; - (e) minimize disruption of recreation, wildlife, and historic resources; and - (f) avoid disruption of existing or future urban centres. - Policy 3.7.1.2 Where land is taken for roads, rail lines, pipelines or other transmission lines, the County shall endorse only those proposals which minimize fragmentation.
+POLICIES 3.7.1.1 Council shall encourage transportation, communication, or utility facilities and services to locate so that they: a. minimize impacts on working landscapes; b. minimize the fragmentation of land, and/or the creation of fragmented parcels; c. follow road allowances wherever feasible; d. use corridors to integrate a number of utilities; e. minimize disruption of recreation, wildlife, and historic resources; and f. avoid disruption of existing or future urban centres.
+3.7.1.2 Where land is taken for roads, rail lines, pipelines or other transmission lines, the County shall endorse only those proposals which minimize fragmentation.

-Objective 3.7.2 To minimize conflicts between transportation, communications or utility facilities and other land uses
+To minimize conflicts between transportation, communications or utility facilities and other land uses

-- Policy 3.7.2.1 Council shall encourage high voltage power lines and high pressure pipelines to locate away from residential areas. - Policy 3.7.2.2 Council may consider the establishment of a Dangerous Goods Route when Council feels that dangerous goods are being transported on County roads in sufficient quantity to be a significant hazard to the travelling public. - Policy 3.7.2.3 Where proposed transportation and utility lines and facilities may adversely affect adjacent lands or land uses, the County shall recommend or require as a condition of development of the line or facility such buffering as deemed appropriate to minimize any negative impacts. - Policy 3.7.2.4 The County may require future subdivision or development proposals adjacent to transportation and utility lines and facilities to provide such buffering as deemed appropriate. - Policy 3.7.2.5 The County shall encourage wireless communication facilities to consider good planning and design so as to have the least impact on the natural environment, and the least visual impact on nearby residents.
-The County shall also encourage the developers of wireless communication facilities to provide an opportunity for public consultation. - Policy 3.7.2.6 The co-location of multiple devices on wireless communication facilities is preferred.
+1 OLIOILO 3.7.2.1 Council shall encourage high voltage power lines and high pressure pipelines to locate away from residential areas.
+3.7.2.2 Council may consider the establishment of a Dangerous Goods Route when Council feels that dangerous goods are being transported on County roads in sufficient quantity to be a significant hazard to the travelling public.
+3.7.2.3 Where proposed transportation and utility lines and facilities may adversely affect adjacent lands or land uses, the County shall recommend or require as a condition of development of the line or facility such buffering as deemed appropriate to minimize any negative impacts.
+3.7.2.4 The County may require future subdivision or development proposals adjacent to transportation and utility lines and facilities to provide such buffering as deemed appropriate.
+3.7.2.5 The County shall encourage wireless communication facilities to consider good planning and design so as to have the least impact on the natural environment, and the least visual impact on nearby residents.
+The County shall also encourage the developers of wireless communication facilities to provide an opportunity for public consultation.
+3.7.2.6 The co-location of multiple devices on wireless communication facilities is preferred.
 Where appropriate, new facilities should be built to standards to accommodate multiple devices.
 Individual facilities are strongly discouraged.
-Should co-locations not prove feasible, clustering of wireless communication facilities is preferred. - Policy 3.7.2.7 The roads shown on Map 7.2 Future Land Use as "Resource Roads" shall be developed to arterial road standards relating to width, grades, site lines and access.
+Should co-locations not prove feasible, clustering of wireless communication facilities is preferred.
+3.7.2.7 The roads shown on Map 7.2 Future Land Use as "Resource Roads" shall be developed to arterial road standards relating to width, grades, site lines and access.
 All other roads in the County shall be considered either local County Roads, or local internal subdivision roads, and developed to appropriate standards.

-- Policy 3.7.2.8 Direct access from private property onto all County roads shall normally be controlled, following the County's approved access and approach design standards. - Policy 3.7.2.9 In order to minimize safety hazards and land use conflicts around airports, the County shall encourage the regulation of building heights in the areas around all publicly licensed and paved airports in the County.
+3.7.2.8 Direct access from private property onto all County roads shall normally be controlled, following the County's approved access and approach design standards.
+3.7.2.9 In order to minimize safety hazards and land use conflicts around airports, the County shall encourage the regulation of building heights in the areas around all publicly licensed and paved airports in the County.

-Objective 3.7.3 To encourage regional cooperation in the provision, operation and maintenance of infrastructure services
+To encourage regional cooperation in the provision, operation and maintenance of infrastructure services

-- Policy 3.7.3.1 The County shall endeavour to cooperate with other municipalities in the upgrading of intermunicipal roadways. - Policy 3.7.3.2 The County shall endeavour to cooperate wherever possible with other municipalities and/or the provincial government with planning, development and operation of sanitary waste disposal facilities and sewage lagoons. - Policy 3.7.3.3The County shall endeavour to cooperate with other municipalities and Alberta Transportation to ensure bridge infrastructure within the County is maintained.
+POLICIES 3.7.3.1 The County shall endeavour to cooperate with other municipalities in the upgrading of intermunicipal roadways.
+3.7.3.2 The County shall endeavour to cooperate wherever possible with other municipalities and/or the provincial government with planning, development and operation of sanitary waste disposal facilities and sewage lagoons.
+3.7.3.3 The County shall endeavour to cooperate with other municipalities and Alberta Transportation to ensure bridge infrastructure within the County is maintained.

-Objective 3.7.4 To ensure that all subdivision and development conforms to municipal and provincial infrastructure and servicing standards
+To ensure that all subdivision and development conforms to municipal and provincial infrastructure and servicing standards